open-zaak/open-zaak/docs/introduction/open-source/public_code.md

 -----|-----|-----
 All contributions that are accepted or committed to release versions of the codebase MUST be reviewed by another contributor. | yes | [PRs](https://github.com/open-zaak/open-zaak/pulls)
 Reviews MUST include source, policy, tests and documentation. | yes | repo is configured, tests span, practices right, yet documentation could be more explicit on this point
-Reviewers MUST provide feedback on all decisions made and the implementation in the review. | yes | documentations/contrib guidelines could copy-paste from the employement handbook,  [PRs](https://github.com/open-zaak/open-zaak/pulls)
+Reviewers MUST provide feedback on all decisions to not accept a contribution. | yes | documentations/contrib guidelines could copy-paste from the employement handbook,  [PRs](https://github.com/open-zaak/open-zaak/pulls)
 Contributions SHOULD conform to the standards, architecture and decisions set out in the codebase in order to pass review. | yes | [PRs](https://github.com/open-zaak/open-zaak/pulls), django best practices
 Reviews SHOULD include running both the code and the tests of the codebase. | yes | CI and manual validation required, not clearly documented yet (in handbook)
 Contributions SHOULD be reviewed by someone in a different context than the contributor. | | (some) not applicable yet